HTHcoin/platform/scripts/release/pr_description.md

 ## Issue being fixed or feature implemented
 <!--- Why is this change required?
 What problem does it solve? -->
 <!--- If it fixes an open issue, please link to the issue here. -->
-Release new Dash Platform version
+Release new HTH Platform version

 ## What was done?
 <!--- Describe your changes in detail -->